PragaL15/Learning_ts/angular_learn.md

 2. **`package-lock.json`**: Locks the dependency tree for consistency across environments.

 ---
+## TypeScript dependencies
+1.TypeScript configurations are done in the `tsconfig.app.json`

 ## Bootstrap and Material Integration
 1. Add Bootstrap via `angular.json`: